alipali737/pen-test-docs/Courses/htb-pen-testing/Penetration Testing Process.md

 1. We get all the necessary contract and agreements from the client for a test (including the scope)
 2. We gather information on the target and identify potential footholds
 3. We use automated scanners and manual investigation to identify potential attack vectors
-4. We deploy our attacks to exploit these vectors gaining a level control
+4. We deploy our attacks to exploit these vectors gaining a level of access to a system
+5. We persist this access and attempt to escalate our privileges & pillage for sensitive data
+6. We use this position to move throughout the internal network attempting to pillage & gain more privileges, repeating until we achieve our goal
+7. We document all the steps taken to achieve our goal and develop a PoC (walkthrough or automation ideally)
+8. We prepare and deliver the report, and any presentations & meetings needed.
+Additionally we archive the testing data and clean up the traces on the system

 ## Types of Penetration Testing
 ### External Test